-- We buy most things we consume. - Pattern of "home production": the idle rich versus the highly compensated - One of the main determinants of international trade - Most misunderstood aspect of international trade? - Instance of more general rule of "value" creation: move good from "low cost" to "high value" - In the real world, there may be further gains from specialization.
+- We buy most things we consume. - Pattern of "home production": the idle rich versus the highly compensated - One of the main determinants of international trade - Most misunderstood aspect of international trade? - In the real world, there may be further gains from specialization.